Working in Antarctica

 Even once you get an offer it will be dependent on you passing a fairly stringent medical, which may include a psychological examination.
 If are going to winter and have wisdom teeth, there is a good chance they will have to come out.
 It used to be the case (and still might be) that the Australian program would even have medical practitioners have their appendix out!

 Now you would be expecting a huge compensation package.
-Forget it.
 If you're lucky it will be okay.
 Employers use the supply and demand principle to their advantage.
 Plus it is seen as a privilege to be offered a job, making up for lack of salary.
 If you are single and young, it will work out well for you.
 Some countries may have tax advantages.
 But considering the hardship, potential risks, and very strong work ethic requiring strong self discipline, working in Antarctica doesn't pay well.
-The person that is the perfect fit for a job in Antarctica would do better elsewhere (usually somewhere worse, but less glamorous).
+The person that is the perfect fit for a job in Antarctica would do better elsewhere.

 If you've come to this page never having worked in Antarctica, and have made it all the way to a job, congratulations!
 Drop me a line to let me know how it goes.
-Once you accept a position it can become very intimidating very quickly (for me it is when offered).
+Once you accept a position it can become very intimidating very quickly.
 There is a lot to learn in a short time.
 It can feel a bit out of control.
 Hopefully I'll get around to writing advice for what to do next.
 But in general I suggest you watch and listen.
 You're now the new kid on the block.
-Don't try and compete with the people who have worked in Antarctica before, accept that they have more experience (on the ice anyway) and listen to what they have to say.
-Try and decide what is useful information to you and use it.
+Don't try and compete with the people who have worked in Antarctica before.
+Accept that they have more experience (on the ice anyway) and listen to what they have to say.
+Try and decide what information is useful to you and use it.
 The next step is becoming the type of person that gets invited back.
 For me one of the most important traits is people who continue to watch and learn from what is happening around them, no matter how long they have spent on the ice.

 Maybe you'll enjoy the experience, maybe not.
 There is a good chance you enjoy it, but wild horses won't get you to go back.
-If you're really unlucky some old timer will look at you and say they expect to see you down for many many more years.
-As the old Antarctic FAQ said, first time is for the adventure, second time for the money, and third because you can't work anywhere else (what ever you take that to mean).
+If you're really unlucky some old timer will look at you and say they expect to see you down for many more years.
+As the old Antarctic FAQ said, first time is for the adventure, second time for the money, and third because you can't work anywhere else.